-During the quarter we continued to have a strong focus on marketing communication and participated in several meetings and conferences, both in Sweden and abroad.
-We are constantly working on reaching out to both private and institutional investors, as well as other pharmaceutical and research companies that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership.
+We continue to have a strong focus on marketing communications and actively participate in various meetings and congresses presenting AlzeCure and our research to investors and potential partners.
+In addition to ADPD 2023, we also participated in the JP Morgan days event in San Francisco in January and the BioEurope Spring partnering congress in Switzerland in March.
+We are encountering growing interest from both private and institutional investors, as well as from pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership.

 With a successful 2022 behind us during which we reached the significant milestone of becoming a Phase II company, an active and productive first quarter of 2023, along with growing interest in both our research and the Alzheimer’s field as a whole, I look forward to continuing to develop AlzeCure together with our talented and ambitious employees and partners.